Deb Foskey

-Deborah Jane Foskey (12 November 1949 – 1 May 2020) was an Australian politician with the ACT Greens.
+Deborah Jane Foskey (12 November 1949 – 1 May 2020) was an Australian politician who served as a member of the Australian Capital Territory Legislative Assembly for Molonglo with the ACT Greens.

 Early life

 Foskey was born at Terang in rural Western Victoria, the second of a family of four.
 Her father worked for the Victorian Department of Agriculture as a dairy supervisor and later moved to Bacchus Marsh.
 Deb was educated at Bacchus Marsh State School and Bacchus Marsh High School where she was dux in her final year.
 Foskey studied a Bachelor of Arts in English and philosophy and a Diploma in Education at the University of Melbourne where she boarded at Medley Hall, and worked as a primary and secondary school teacher.

 She later lived in Cabanandra, East Gippsland and eventually moved with her children to the Australian Capital Territory in the 1980s.
 In 1986 her son Brandon died in the Murrumbidgee River at Casuarina Sands in the ACT.

 In 1992, she undertook a Masters of Letters in human ecology at the Australian National University, looking at Canberra's development through a political and ecological lens, which she finished in 1994.
 In 1996, she undertook a Doctorate of Philosophy in political science and international relations at ANU, looking at the role of community movements in the framing of the Program of Action for the United Nations Conference on Population and Development, which she completed in 2003.